Features

 Belongs in a Crabbox job:

-• provider, target OS, Windows mode, class/type, market, network;
+• provider, target OS, architecture, Windows mode, profile, class/type, market, network;

-• whether to run Actions hydration and how long to wait;
+• whether to run Actions hydration and how long to wait for it;

-• the remote command and whether it should run through the shell;
+• the remote command and whether it runs through a shell;

 Belongs in the repository command or workflow:

-• pnpm install, npm ci, go test, xcodebuild, or similar setup;
+• pnpm install, npm ci, go test, or similar dependency and build setup;

 • service startup, database setup, and secrets;